-This request seeks records about proposed rulemaking under consideration by the SEC as part of the Biden Administration's governmentwide efforts to address global climate issues.
-These records will provide insight into the origin and consideration of proposed rules that could have wide-ranging impact on financial markets in the United States and around the world.
-The Department of Justice Freedom of Information Act Guide acknowledges that "in most cases records possessed by a federal agency will meet this threshold."
-The threshold is met here not only because the records sought are by nature possessed by the SEC staff but also because they relate to the SEC's work as part of the federal government.
+The subject matter of this request concerns the Department's actions involving the Twin Metals mine in Minnesota.
+The Department of Justice Freedom of Information Act Guide acknowledges that "in most cases records possessed by a federal agency will meet this threshold."6 The threshold is met here not only because the records sought are by nature possessed by Department staff but also because they relate to work as part of the federal government.